groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.8.0-release-notes.md

 ### Rendering documents with Comments

-Since the version 17.8.0, rendering comments into HTML and PDF is supported for Microsoft Power Point documents and rendering comments into HTML is supported for Spreadsheet documents (MS Excel and OpenDocument spreadsheet).
+{{< alert style="info" >}}Since the version 17.8.0, rendering comments into HTML and PDF is supported for Microsoft Power Point documents and rendering comments into HTML is supported for Spreadsheet documents (MS Excel and OpenDocument spreadsheet).{{< /alert >}}

 **Rendering document with comments.**